 I use a light touch as a teacher, and my students have gone on to do great things.
+I set my rates competitively and believe in clear, goal-oriented instruction using the scientific method; I strive, as a teacher, to deliver the best possible service available.
 I hope we get to work together!
 Hello!
 My name is Yotam, and I specialize in teaching a variety of creative subjects with emphasis on building visual acuity.

 I am an internationally-recognized artist with experience in painting, film, and animation.
 My